isaacnmm/pestpolicy-hugo2XX/content/posts/do-lizards-eat-snails/index.md

 Lizards play an important role in the ecosystem by regulating populations of smaller animals, including snails.
 By consuming snails, lizards help control snail populations, which can be beneficial in both natural and agricultural environments.

-In gardens and farms, for instance, snails are often considered pests because they feed on a variety of plants, causing [venomous](https://pestpolicy.com/are-lizards-poisonous/) to crops and ornamental vegetation.
+In gardens and farms, for instance, snails are often considered pests because they feed on a variety of plants, causing [venomous](https://pestpolicy.com/are-lizards-poisonous/)to crops and ornamental vegetation.
 Lizards that feed on snails can act as a natural form of pest control, reducing the need for chemical pesticides.

 This predator-prey relationship helps maintain ecological balance and prevents any one species from becoming too dominant.
 Additionally, the consumption of snails by lizards contributes to the nutrient cycle in ecosystems.